molorane/sesotho-bible-apks/README.md

-# Sesotho Bibble - Buka Ea Khale
+### Examples Sesotho Bibble - Buka Ea Khale

-Magento enables you to build EE from these cloned repositories in any of the following ways:
+Sesotho bible fondly called buka ea khale, is a translation of an english bible(KJV).
+It is in Sesotho, one of the official languages in South Africa and the most spoken language in Lesotho.
+This app is FREE and not for sale.

 - Copy contents of the `magento2ee` repository to the `magento2ce`, replacing all duplicated files.
 Although this way is simpler, it doesn't allow you to updated code from the upstream repositories in the future.